 - They are versatile!
 There are many ways to use your chest such as: storage, an aesthetically appealing piece of furniture, or a giftbox.

 10. …You fill in the blank…Ultimately, everyone has their own unique and special hopes and dreams for the future.
 It is a hope chest’s design to cradle and secure the fulfillment of your personal dreams and hopes.
+We hope we’ve answered your question on what is a hope chest.
 At Amish Handcrafted, our goal is to make a wooden chest for you that will last for generations.